France has a 5th night of rioting over teen's killing by police amid signs of subsiding violence | Law-Order

 Young rioters clashed with police into early on Sunday and targeted a mayor's home with a burning car, injuring members of his family, as France saw a fifth night of unrest after the police killing of a teenager.
 Overall violence, however, appeared to lessen from previous nights.

-Police made 719 arrests nationwide by early on Sunday following a mass security deployment aimed at quelling France's worst social upheaval in years.
-The crisis posed a new challenge to President Emmanuel Macron's leadership and exposed deep-seated discontent in low-income neighborhoods over discrimination and lack of opportunity.
-The 17-year-old whose death on Tuesday spawned the anger was laid to rest Saturday in a Muslim ceremony in Nanterre, a Paris suburb where emotions over his loss remain raw.
-He has been identified publicly only by his first name, Nahel.
+Police made 719 arrests nationwide by early Sunday following a mass security deployment aimed at quelling France's worst social upheaval in years.

 A burning car hit the home of the mayor of the Paris suburb of l'Hay-les-Roses.
 Several schools, police stations, town halls and stores have been targeted by fires or vandalism in recent days but such a personal attack on a mayor's home is unusual.